How to Choose a Business Intelligence Tool

 Pros: Cheaper, as you don’t have to pay for these individually.
 They are also obviously already synced with the database in the software so you don’t have to do any extensive fiddling about.

 Cons: They are limited in their ability as they are part of a software whose primary purpose is not business intelligence.
-You may not get insights that are penetrative enough with these and you might not be able to get the exact results you want out of them.
+You may not get insights that are penetrative enough or the exact results you want out of them.

 3. Specialist BI Solutions